I have no experience. Is it safe to go out in your waters?

-We supply you with all the paddling equipment needed, and homemade snacks or lunches.
-Due to the extreme environmental impact of the bottled water industry we no longer supply bottled water, but will refill any bottles you bring along to our office.
-We recommend you wear shoes you don't mind getting wet and bring a raincoat, a sweater, extra shoes, hat and sunscreen.
-The best choice of clothing is synthetics, avoid cotton and denim jeans.
-Bring some warm clothing to store in the waterproof compartments in the kayak - you may not need it, but it is always nice to have if you do.
-Bring a camera - we will give you a dry bag for it.
+We supply you with all the paddling equipment needed, and homemade meals.
+Due to the extreme environmental impact of the bottled water industry we do not supply bottled water, but will refill any bottles you bring along to our office.
+We recommend you wear stable footwear (flipflops are not ideal) you don’t mind getting wet and bring a raincoat, a fleece jacket, a hat, bug repellent and sunscreen.
+The best choice of clothing is synthetics – avoid cotton and denim jeans.
+Bring some warm clothing to store in the dry bags we will supply – you may not need it, but it is always nice to have if you do.

 What happens if I tip over?

-We will explain/demonstrate the procedure to follow in the event this happens.
-Some people worry about being trapped in the kayak but you will find, as we will demonstrate, that it is easy to exit our kayaks.
+In the extremely unlikely event that this happens, our certified and trained guides will get you back into your kayak within minutes.
 The basics are that you should stay with your boat while one of your guides will get parallel to your boat, empty it of water and assist you getting back in.
 It only takes a few concentrated minutes to get you back on track.
-We have very few capsizes, with the double kayak it will probably never happen, but there is a risk with a single kayak.
-We have never had a injury in 13 years of running tours.
-(We are prepared with all the gear, practise and training should it ever happen)
+We have very few capsizes with the double kayaks.
+We do not practice wet exits.

 Can I bring my own kayak?